 Or if it is thrills, spills and devious political machinations of past excavations that take your fancy, why not check out Eric Cline’s new book, ‘Digging up Armageddon?
 The Search for the Lost City of Solomon’.
 This is the story about Megiddo that they didn’t want you to know.

 And yes, 2020 does seem to be the year of books titled ‘Digging up so-and-so’.
 It’s like buses; there are none for ages, then they all come along together.

 Finally, the CREWS project have recently published a new book on ancient writing systems: ‘Understanding Relations Between Scripts II.
 Early Alphabets’.
 Edited by P. Steele and P.J.
 Boyes, if you are interested in the development and use of early alphabets, from the Levant and Egypt to the Mediterranean world, then this might be the book for you.

 Excavations in Israel and other useful links

-    Although the Anglo-Israel Archaeological Society does not organize digs in Israel, there are various listings of digs in Israel for those who would like to participate as a volunteer.
+Although the Anglo-Israel Archaeological Society does not organize any digs in Israel itself, there are many excavations available that invite volunteer participation – and lots of places to find out about them.
 Volunteers should be in good physical condition and be able to work long hours in very hot weather.
 Each expedition will have its own accommodation arrangements and a fee is often charged.
 Most expeditions offer lectures on subjects related to the excavation, occasional trips in the area to sites and/or museums and some offer course credits.

 Please note that the Society does not advise on or recommend specific digs nor can it accept any responsibility for the information given in the links below.
 Volunteers will need to correspond directly with the dig organizers.
 Any questions, comments or correspondence must be directed to the dig director and not the Society.
 Having said that, we hope you will find something to suit you and that you have a wonderful time on your chosen dig.